indrivo/GEAR/docs/Modules/GR.Calendar.md

 # Calendar Module

-Calendar is a module for the GEAR framework that allows the creation of events, inviting people to events within an organization.
+Calendar is a module that allows the creation of events, inviting people to events within an organization.
 There is a nice interface like the Outlook application.
 It is possible to synchronize with providers such as Google and Outlook

 ### Calendar Abstractions
 ###### Command line